AnhHoang-21/Car-Reviews-Data-Analysis/README.md

   🔍 Parts of reviews in the Review column(it's a minor quantity) were split into a few following rows in the first column

 *💊 Treatment*
-* Clean the redundant texts appearing in a few rows of the first column.
+* Clean the redundant texts appearing in a few rows of the first column by moving them into their belonging text above.

 **Key points from 3D Visualizations (Package: Plotly):**
 - The majority of negative reviews range from 2.5 to 3.5.